Top 5 Dairy Farm KPIs to Cultivate a Profitable Business

 4. Dairy farm KPI: Productive cows percentage

 This dairy farm KPI indicates your operational efficiency, by measuring the number of milking cows against the total number of cows within the herd.
 You’re aiming for a high percentage, as cows which aren’t producing milk are a drain on your resources.
 Caring for unprofitable cows will eat into your overall revenue, as you’re not gaining anything from them.
-Consider slimming down your herd by selling those cows on for other means.
 Ensuring you have a manageable number of cows at any one time will allow you to maintain this dairy farm KPI effectively.
-Overbuying cows is irresponsible as you do have a duty of care for these animals.
 Make informed decisions and maintain your percentage using this formula.

 5. Break even milk price